jonnew/Oat/README.md

    or: frameserve TYPE SINK [CONFIGURATION]

 SINK
-  The name of the memory segment to stream to.
+  User-supplied name of the memory segment to publish frames to (e.g. raw).

 TYPE
   wcam: Onboard or USB webcam.